You may not think much about fiber — until you find yourself dealing with an, er, irregular situation.

 5. Lentils and split peas

 These two legumes have similar nutrition profiles and are used in similar ways.
 “Lentils and split peas are nutritional powerhouses,” says Taylor.
 They cook quickly and are great in soups.
-Try swapping lentils for some of the meat in your chili to boost the plant-powered goodness, she recommends.
+Try swapping lentils for some of the meat in your chili to boost the plant-powered goodness.

-“All berries are good for you, but blackberries and raspberries have the most fiber,” Taylor says.
+“All berries are good for you, but blackberries and raspberries have the most fiber,” Taylor explains.
 They’re also delicious.
 Fresh berries can be expensive, but frozen are often more economical.
-If you don’t love the mushy texture of thawed berries, blend them into a smoothie or stir them into your oatmeal, she suggests.
-“You can also cook them down and put them on waffles in place of syrup.”
+If you don’t love the mushy texture of thawed berries, blend them into a smoothie or stir them into your oatmeal.
+“You can also cook them down and put them on waffles in place of syrup,” she says.

 8. Artichokes hearts

 Artichoke hearts are packed with fiber.
 Add them to salads or pile them on pizza.
-If dealing with these spiky veggies is too daunting, try the canned kind, Taylor says.
+If dealing with these spiky veggies is too daunting, try the canned kind.
 (But if you’re eating canned, keep an eye on sodium levels so you don’t go overboard.)

 9. Brussels sprouts